Privacy and security policy

 If you use an online form to receive filing software or register for a conference or for other purposes, information you provide may be retained so that information about changes, upgrades, etc., may be provided where appropriate.

-When submitting feedback via the feedback tool at the bottom of the page, your messages are sent to a public repository on GitHub and the content of your message (as well as information about the browser you used to submit the form) will be publicly available.
-In addition to saving the text of the message, we also capture information about your browser in order to help troubleshoot any bugs that may be reported.
+When submitting feedback via the feedback tool at the bottom of the page, your messages are sent to a publicly available repository on GitHub including your message, information about the browser you used to submit the form and the URL of the page you were viewing when you submitted the form.
+We capture information about your browser in order to help troubleshoot any bugs that may be reported.

 Information collected by the search form